 Open Ocean Kayaking

 I love paddling in the open ocean.
-I have had the honor of paddling with Grey whales off Depoe Bay in Oregon, and Orcas off San Juan Island in Washington.
+I have had the honor of paddling with Grey whales off Depoe Bay in Oregon and Orcas off San Juan Island in Washington.
+I’ve paddled in swells the size of small buildings and have felt the adrenaline rush of massive waves throwing me and my kayak spinning end over end into the air.
+The power of the sea is both humbling and addictive.

 Stupid Kayak Tricks

 Some time ago I started a series of stupid kayak tricks.
-I’m sure I have plenty more of these to come, but haven’t had the time to make it happen.
-Here’s a photo of my first two stupid kayak tricks, and some links to YouTube videos.
+I’m sure I will have plenty more of these to come, but haven’t had the time to make it happen.
+Here’s a photo from my first stupid kayak trick, and some links to YouTube videos.